-Salmon Fly Waggle & Sparkle
+Salmon Fly Waggle & Sparkle Is Important

-By Jock Monteith 7th May 2018
+By Jock Monteith 19th May 2023

 There's a huge difference between a cast & hope specialist and a precision bomber when it comes to properly fishing a salmon fly.
 Here's a few basic fly movement thoughts to consider while presenting a salmon fly to the Scottish rivers.

-The Salmon Hand Shake
+The Salmon Take

 To start with you should view your salmon fly as your extended right hand as an offering of a 'hand shake' to a salmon!
 That offer to a salmon needs to be an open one and delivered with consistency, persistency and a 'genuine' belief that your salmon fly is optimally swimming throughout the full course of the fishing day to a degree where you can actually visualise its glinting, darting & tantalising waggling under the waterline.
 If you start to adopt this 'fly mentality' you'll already be in the top 5% of Scottish salmon fly fishers and you'll have now entered a new dimension in salmon fly fishing.